rdkcentral/aamp/AAMP-UVE-API.md

 - This API will set the Video track(s) to select for playback.
 - Application to provide a list of profile bitrate to be included for playback
 - This will override the TV resolution based profile selection and MinBitRate/MaxBitRate based profiles
+- Returns true if setVideoTracks has been performed.

 ---